b9natwo/styleth.is/README.md

 # styleth.is
-Customize your profile with unique styles, banners, and more.
+An extension that allows to freely customize your profile with unique styles, banners, and more.

 ### Installation
 1. [Install](https://chromewebstore.google.com/detail/stylethis/phjbfchejcaajknjccpnhndabmhbnohd?hl=en-US&utm_source=ext_sidebar) or clone this repository